 I was amused by the story of “Knickers” — I saw it online, but decided the “giant cow” story wasn’t really worthy of True …and then saw it again and again and again and again! (see photo below).

-In This Episode: Feel-good stories can go viral online.
-I’m going to tell you one of those stories using the Uncommon Sense filter to see what we can take away for the longer term, after the viral story is forgotten.
+In This Episode: Feel-good stories can go viral online, but let’s apply the Uncommon Sense filter and see what we can take away long after the viral story is forgotten.

 Sometimes I Smile, Sometimes I Roll My Eyes: About the news business, that is.
 As a news commentary column, news is, of course, the road this publication drives on.
 Here’s what I mean.